dfaroughy/dfaroughy.github.io/_publications/paper-3.md

 collection: publications
 category: ml_papers
 date: 2024-12-13
-excerpt: 'We demonstrate how data collected by the Large Hadron Collider (LHC) can be used to pre-train GPT-based Foundation Models for high-energy particle physics'
+excerpt: 'We provide a large dataset of high-energy jets collected by the Large Hadron Collider (LHC) and showed how it can be used to pre-train GPT-based Foundation Models for high-energy particle physics'
 venue: 'Machine Learning: Science and Technology'
 paperurl: 'https://arxiv.org/pdf/2412.10504'
 ---